Roland Vad506 Review

 You can even choose different microphone placements for the preset kits, giving you unique sounds to play around with.
 Overall, the kit is constructed incredibly well with pro features that will benefit all kinds of drummers.

-The kit uses heavy-duty hardware that could also be used with acoustic kits.
+The kit uses heavy-duty hardware that could also be used with acoustic kits, just like the Roland Vad706.
 This is a fantastic feature as most electronic drum kits lose the appeal with their uninspired racks and flimsy hardware.
 The double-braced stands used to hold the toms and cymbals are superb.

 Unfortunately, the kit doesn’t come with a hi-hat stand, snare stand, and pedal.
 Although you need to buy these separately, it’s also a huge benefit that the hi-hats mount onto a standard stand.
 All of this makes the kit feel a lot more authentic.